ricdemgtz/portfolio/README_ENG.md

 # Portfolio - Ricardo Gutiérrez

-This repository serves as a comprehensive portfolio of my work as a full-stack developer.
-Inside, you'll discover a range of projects that demonstrate my ability to design, develop, and deploy robust and scalable software solutions.
+This repository presents my portfolio as a full-stack developer.
+Here you will find a variety of projects that demonstrate my ability to design, develop, and implement robust and scalable software solutions.

 ## Table of Contents